ytakahashi3123/Design-of-Spaceflight-Vehicles/README.md

 # Lecture materials for Design of Spaceflight Vehicles

-Lecture materials for Design of Spaceflight Vehicles in Hokkaido Summer Institute 2023
+Lecture materials for Design of Spaceflight Vehicles in Hokkaido Summer Institute 2023 This course has been opened at Hokkaido Summer Institute in Hokkaido University since 2022: https://hokkaidosummerinstitute.oia.hokudai.ac.jp/

 # Outlines